Sheppsu/osu.py/README.rst

 However, I'll do my best to fix any issues I find as quick as possible.
 You can report issues `here <https://github.com/Sheepposu/osu.py/issues>`_ or make a `pull requests <https://github.com/Sheepposu/osu.py/pulls>`_ if you'd like to contribute.
+General discussion can go `here <https://github.com/Sheepposu/osu.py/discussions>`_ or you can join the `Discord server <https://discord.gg/Z2J6SSRPcE>`_

 Installation
 ------------